KnowledgeForwardSolutions/CheckDigits.Net/README.md

 The FIGI (Financial Instrument Global Identifier) algorithm is used for 12 character values issued by Bloomberg L.P. that are used to identify a variety of financial instruments including common stock, futures, derivatives, bonds and more.
-The algorithm uses a similar approach as the [ISIN Algorithm](#isin-algorithm) and suffers from the same weaknesses as the ISIN algorithm.
+The algorithm is a variation of the [Luhn](#luhn-algorithm) algorithm and has the same weaknesses as the Luhn algorithm with digit characters.
+But like the [ISIN](#isin-algorithm) algorithm (which also extends the Luhn algorithm to support alphanumeric strings), the FIGI algorithm has additional weaknesses when detecting errors involving alphabetic characters.
+Each alphabetic character has a digit character and at least one other alphabetic character that can be freely substituted for that character and which will result in the same check digit being calculated.
+This means that single character transcription errors involving those characters can not be detected by the algorithm.

 The FIGI algorithm only supports validation of check digits and does support calculation of check digits.

 #### Details

-* Valid characters - betanumeric characters ('0123456789BCDFGHJKMNPQRSTVWXZ')
+* Valid characters - decimal digits ('0' - '9') and upper case consonants ('BCDFGHJKLMNPQRSTVWXYZ')
 * Check digit size - one character
 * Check digit value - decimal digits ('0' - '9')
 * Check digit location - character position 12 (1-based)